gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 information we have from the syntax to just use the type of the first tuple element to perform the type checking.

-### Problem 4: Passing/returning large homogenous tuples is inefficient
+### Problem 4: Swift's Tuple ABI does not scale well at compile

 Today Swift's ABI possesses a rule that all tuples are eagerly destructured at all costs.
 This means that if one were to pass a 1024 element tuple as an